 Only patrons who have a completed Registration and User Agreement for Computer/WIFI form on file and have signed in are allowed to be in the public computer lab due to space.
 Children under 8 may not be left unattended in the library while their parent/guardian is in the computer lab.
 Laptops are available for patrons to use if they also need to supervise children under 8.
 Parents/guardians are responsible for the behavior of their children.
 Please see the front desk for more information.

-Children using the computers in the children’s area do not need signed User Agreement for Computer forms as these computers are not internet accessible.
+Patrons using the computers in the children’s area do not need signed User Agreement for Computer forms as these computers are not internet accessible.

 A computer or WIFI user must sign in and out using full, legible name, time of use, and which computer used or if WIFI is used on the provided sheet at the front desk before entering the computer lab.
 The equipment will be offered on a first-come, first-served basis.

-Penalties for violations of the Registration and User Agreement for Computer-Technology Use form are as follows: The first time a patron violates the agreement they will not be able to use the public access computers for 1 week, a second violation and they will not be able to use the computer for 1 month, and a third violation will mean the patron has lost the use permanently.
+Penalties for other violations of the Registration and User Agreement for Computer-Technology Use form are as follows: The first time a patron violates the agreement they will not be able to use the public access computers for 1 week, a second violation and they will not be able to use the computer for 1 month, and a third violation will mean the patron has lost the use permanently.

 Use of cell phones is not allowed in the computer lab unless authorized by staff for adequate reasons (such as assistance on a college website with the admissions office).
 Please put cell phone ringer on vibrate; cell phones may be used in the north or the west entryway of the library.